HMT-In-Space/HMT-In-Space.github.io/Workshop-Dec-2025.md

 - TBD

 ### Panel 8: Developing a Consortium: Integrated Human Machine Partnerships for a Sustained Presence, Moon to Mars

+**Objective:**
+The workshop to this point will have presented various aspects and points of view on human-machine teaming in space exploration.
+The field will benefit from a cohesive plan of action as to the main areas to be investigated and the expertise needed.
+The panel will discuss and begin to chart the path forward for implementing the findings of this workshop.

 **Moderator:**
 - TBD